mozilla-services/docs/source/storage/apis-1.2.rst

                     "GXS58IDC_14": ["invalid sortindex"]}
         }

-    Posted WBOs whose ids do not appear in either "success" or "failed" should be treated as having failed for an unspecified reason.
+    Posted BSOs whose ids do not appear in either "success" or "failed" should be treated as having failed for an unspecified reason.

     Two input formats are available for multiple record POST requests, selected by the *Content-Type* header of the request:

-    - **application/json**: the input is a JSON list of objects, one for for each WBO in the request.
+    - **application/json**: the input is a JSON list of objects, one for for each BSO in the request.

-    - **application/newlines**: each WBO is sent as a separate JSON object on its own line.
+    - **application/newlines**: each BSO is sent as a separate JSON object on its own line.

-    Note that the server may impose a limit on the total amount of data included in the request, and/or may decline to process more than a certain number of WBOs in a single request.
-The default limit on the number of WBOs per request is 100.
+    Note that the server may impose a limit on the total amount of data included in the request, and/or may decline to process more than a certain number of BSOs in a single request.
+The default limit on the number of BSOs per request is 100.

     Possible HTTP error responses: